 Business Cards Impact First Impressions

 If you’re a person that loves to attend plumbing trade shows to learn the latest trends in the plumbing industry, it’s a good idea to get a stack of business cards to get your name out there.
 Giving out business cards is a much better way to trade contact information than to type it in other people’s phone numbers quickly.

 Although having contact information stored in your cell phone is convenient, it doesn’t nearly leave the lasting impact that a business card does.
 Having your head buried in your phone breaks the face to face communication.
-There’s nothing better than making a great first impression
+There’s nothing better than making a great

 through eye contact and just regular human interaction.

 Before any business can be done, it’s important to have a real human connection.